What supplies and gear do you need to have when the SHTF?

 - Feminine products: Women should consider switching to a reusable solution such as a menstrual cup

 Security and Safety Supplies and Gear for Preppers

 This part of the list could go on forever.
-I mean, how are you supposed to keep your family safe against a mob, or when vandals come to rob your home?
-I’ve listed the most basic prepper supplies and tools that will be needed to keep you all safe in a variety of disaster situations.
+I mean, how are you supposed to keep your family safe against a mob or when vandals come to rob your home?
+I’ve listed the most basic prepper supplies and tools to keep you safe in various disasters.

 - Fire extinguisher

 - Camouflage: Clothing, blanket, tent…

 - Weapon: And the knowledge of how to use it!